-The PDP bit in the ADF4360-4 sets the phase detector polarity.
+The PDP bit in the ADF4360-6 sets the phase detector polarity.
 The positive setting enabled by programming a 1 is used when using the on-chip VCO with a passive loop filter or with an active noninverting filter.
-It can also be set to 0.
-This is required, if an active inverting loop filter is used.
+It can also be set to 0, which is required if an active inverting loop filter is used.